qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

               aligned with the goal of preparing data for a specific use case_.
     * Point-cloud and others

-* **Breakout room discussion (15 minutes)**
+* **Breakout room activity: Select and analyze a dataset (15 minutes)**
     * Select a dataset that your group will work on. _TODO: Consider guidelines for selecting an interesting dataset_.
     * Try to open your data in QGIS.
 Is that possible?
-    * Identify key attributes of the data/metadata ("Unknown" is a valid answer)
+    * Identify key attributes of the data/metadata ("Unknown" is an expected answer)
         * Data type (raster, vector, etc.)
         * File type (xlsx, csv, shapefile, netcdf, etc)
+        * Projection
-        * Projection & corner coords (for raster data)
+        * Extent (e.g. corner coords / edge values)
-    * For now, choose a notetaker and record this information in whatever way you feel comfortable.
+    * Choose a notetaker and record this information in whatever way you feel comfortable.
 We will come back to these notes later!
+NOTE: Do not take notes in Zoom chat, they will disappear.

-* **Into to GitHub: Repositories (25 minutes)**
+* **Discussion: Intro to GitHub repositories (25 minutes)**
     * FAIR can apply to all of the work that you are doing.
 Now that we have some knowledge about the data that we want to keep track of and share with others, lets utilize GitHub as the mechanism to translate that knowledge